nikmedoed/nikmedoed.github.io/README.md

 - Contact links and donation options

-Project cards have a placeholder `<div class="card-image">` where you can insert screenshots or short videos.
+Project cards have a placeholder `<div class="card-image">` where you can insert Each project card includes a short tagline, a brief description, and tags showing key technologies.

+screenshots or short videos.
 Add your media files under the `media/` directory and reference them from these blocks.